Neural Control and Coordination

 What is Neural Control and Coordination?

-The process by which two or more organs can cooperate and fulfil each other's functions is called coordination.
+The process by which two or more organs can cooperate and help each other's functions is called coordination.
 When we exercise, the supply of oxygen and the need for energy increase with increased muscle activity.
 When we stop exercising, all the functions of the nerves, heart, lungs, and kidneys are normal.
 Therefore, the functions of all the organs are well integrated to perform the exercise and provide the necessary conditions during exercise.
-Similarly, in our bodies, the nervous system and the endocrine system together combine and combine all the functions of the organs to function in a coordinated way.
+Similarly, in our bodies, the nervous system and the endocrine system together combine and control all the functions of the organs to function in a coordinated way.

-The nervous system or nervous system is a systematic network of point-to-point communication for rapid communication and the endocrine system needs chemical synthesis by hormones.
+The nervous system or nervous system is a systematic network of point-to-point communication for rapid communication, and the endocrine system needs chemical synthesis by hormones.

 The Nervous System

 The Nervous System is a very rapid point-to-point communication network.
-Communication in the endocrine system, through synthesis and release of hormones, is much slower.
+Communication in the endocrine system, through the synthesis and release of hormones, is much slower.
 Combined, they form a very complex network that controls and coordinates functions in the body.

 Components of the Nervous System